zeroincombenze/l10n-italy/l10n_it_einvoice_stamp/README.rst

 This module supports Italian Tax Stamp in invoices.

-Go to 'Tax Stamp 2 euro' product and configure 'Stamp taxes' (exemption taxes) under 'Tax stamp' section.

-For each invoice, the base amount for each selected tax will be added up and used to determine the application of the account stamp.

-Also set income/expense accounts.
-Typically income = 'Debiti per bolli' and expense = 'Valori bollati'.
+You can find 'Tax Stamp 2 euro' product to configure; this product may be inserted in invoice.

 |